Glossary of Atlassian Terms

 For organizations using Atlassian products, FedRAMP matters most in the context of Atlassian Government Cloud.
 This environment is designed to meet FedRAMP Moderate controls, allowing government teams to use tools like Jira, Jira Service Management, and Confluence while staying compliant.
 In practice, FedRAMP isn’t just about checklists—it’s about trust, transparency, and ongoing security oversight, not a one-time approval.

-Appsvio apps streamline Jira Service Management and testing processes for global teams.
-Recognized as Atlassian’s Partner of the Year in ITSM App Solutions for 2023 and nominated in High Velocity Service Management Apps in 2025.
+Appsvio builds apps that simplify Jira Service Management and testing workflows for teams worldwide.
+Named Atlassian Partner of the Year for ITSM App Solutions in 2023, Appsvio has also been nominated for High Velocity Service Management Apps (2025) and for both Software Collection Apps and Teamwork Collection Apps in 2026.

 Copyright 2026 Appsvio.
 All Rights Reserved.
 This website does not use cookies.